 Tic/Tac

-When several colors are printed on top of each other, there is a limit to the amount of ink that can be put on paper.
+When several colors are printed on top of each other, there is a limit to the amount of ink or toner that can be put on paper.
 This maximum total dot percentage is referred to as either TIC (Total Ink Coverage) or TAC (Total Area Coverage).

 When a designer ignores this technical limitation, the ink that gets laid down last won’t attach properly to the previous layers, leading to muddy browns in neutral areas.
 The ink also won’t dry properly on the press sheets.
 This can cause set-off where the ink of a still wet sheet rubs off on whatever is stacked on top of it.